neam/dna-project-base-12-factor-app-boilerplate/docs/26-local-dev-pulling-in-changes-from-teammates.md

     stack/src/install-deps.sh

-If updates to docker-compose.yml has been made since you last started the docker stack:
+If updates to docker-compose.yml has been made since you last started the docker stack (Also make sure to be running the correct versions of docker, docker-compose etc):

     stack/recreate.sh